zakariaeabbad/stibits-config-test/README.md

-# stibits-config-test
+# stibits-microservices-config
-For testing the microservices config.
+Configuration for Microservices